-2022 that the project is a controlled action (EPBC 2022/9287), as it is likely to have a significant impact6 on the following matters of national environmental significance (MNES), which are protected under Part 3 of the EPBC Act:
+The project has been referred to the Commonwealth under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+A delegate for the Commonwealth Minister for the Environment and Water determined on 16 October 2023 that the project is a controlled action (EPBC 2023/09546), as it is likely to have a significant impact6 on the following matters of national environmental significance (MNES), which are protected under Part 3 of the EPBC Act:

-- listed threatened species and communities (sections 18 and 18A); and - listed migratory species (sections 20 and 20A).
+- listed threatened species and communities (section 18 and 18A); and - listed migratory species (sections 20 and 20A).